atroxaper/p6-LogP6/README.md

 ### FilterConf

 `Filter` creates by `FilterConf` - a configuration object which contains all necessary information and algorithm for creating a concrete `filter` instance.
-For more information please look at methods' declarators in `LogP6::FilterConf`.
+For more information, please look at the methods' declarators in `LogP6::FilterConf`.

 ### Standard FilterConf

 Standard `FilterConf` (`LogP6::FilterConf::Std`) has array for `do-before` subs and array for `do-after` subs. `Filter` made by standard `FilterConf` calls each `do-before` sub and stop at the first `False` returned value.
 If all `do-before` subs returned `True`, then the filter's `do-before` method returns `True`.
-The `do-after` work in the same way.
-Also there is `first-level-check` property.
-If it set to `True` then the sub for checking log level will be added automatically as the first element in `do-before` array; if the property set to `False` then the sub will be added automatically as the last element in `do-before` array.
+The `do-after` works in the same way.
+Also, there is a `first-level-check` property.
+If it is set to `True`, then the sub for checking log level will be added automatically as the first element in `do-before` array; if the property set to `False` then the sub will be added automatically as the last element in `do-before` array.

 ### Filter factory subroutines

 `LogP6` module has the following subs for manage filters configurations:

-- `get-filter(Str:D $name --> LogP6::FilterConf)` - gets filter with specified
+- `get-filter(Str:D $name --> LogP6::FilterConf)` - gets filter with specified name
-name
 - `filter(:$name, :$level, :$first-level-check, List :$before-check, List :$after-check, :create, :update, :replace --> LogP6::FilterConf)` -
-create, update or replace standard `FilterConf` with specified name.
+create, update, or replace standard `FilterConf` with a specified name.
 If you want to `:update` only concrete fields in already created configuration then the rest fields will not be changed.
-In case of `:replace` the new configuration will be created and replaced the old one.
-You can create configuration without name - then the configuration will not be stored, but only returned to you.
+In the case of `:replace`, the new configuration will be created and replaced the old one.
+You can create a configuration without a name - then the configuration will not be stored but only returned to you.
 The method returns the old filter configuration (`:update`, `:replace`) and the new one (`:create`);
-- `level($level --> LogP6::FilterConf:D)` - the short form for
+- `level($level --> LogP6::FilterConf:D)` - the short form for `filter(:level($level), :create)`;
-`filter(:level($level), :create)`;
-- `filter(LogP6::FilterConf:D $filter-conf, :create, :replace)` -
-save or replace any implementation of `FilterConf`.
+- `filter(LogP6::FilterConf:D $filter-conf, :create, :replace)` - save or replace any implementation of `FilterConf`.
 The configuration name will be retrieved from the `$filter-conf`.
 The method returns the old filter configuration (`:replace`) and the new one (`:create`);
 - `filter(:$name, :$remove)` - remove and return a configuration with specified name.

 ### Filter configuration file

-In configuration file filter configurations have to be listed in `filters` array.
+In the configuration file, filter configurations have to be listed in the `filters` array.
 Only `std` (for standard configuration) and `custom` types are supported.

-In case of standard configuration all field are optional excepts `name`.
-`before-check` and `after-check` are arrays with `custom` typed elements.
+In the case of standard configuration, all fields are optional excepts `name`. `before-check` and `after-check` are arrays with `custom` typed elements.

-In case of `custom` filter type the result filter configuration have to returns not empty name.
+In the case of the `custom` filter type, the result filter configuration has to returns not empty name.

 Example: